botmakeradmin/botmakeradmin.github.io/docs/en/client-actions.md

   user.set('neverWasHere', 'true');
 ```
 _neverWasHere value will be true forever and when another client action set a different value._

+_At section [variables configuration](https://go.botmaker.com/#/variables) you can change the variable type and if it is visible to the agents._

+_It is also possible to make a variable expires with the session after 1 hour of inactivity._

 ## The _entityLoader_ object
 When a CVS file is uploaded in "**Entities**" menu of the platform, Client Actions will have access to it.
 For instance, a store list can be filtered and showed to the user based on his location: